 Summer Practical Training (EE3010A) normally takes place during the summer at the end of Year Three.
-Students are required to undertake a minimum of 6 weeks (3 training credits) of summer training, of which is valid for WIE activities as recognised by the University.
+Students are required to undertake a minimum of 6 weeks full-time or equivalent of industrial training (3 training credits), of which is valid for WIE activities as recognised by the University.